What Are Rich Media Ads and How to Start Using Them

 - Mobile Swipe

-A mobile ad format that allows to present up to 5 images, which consecutively change.
+The mobile rich media ad format allows presenting up to 5 images, which consecutively change.
 The images can rotate automatically or be rotated manually by clicking on a rotation button or swiping.

 - Scratch Banner Ad